With Khemarato Bhikkhu

 As a burden for an elephant’s back.

-The library contains all the best content I’ve found on the internet organized by topic.
-These topical bibliographies are then compiled into course syllabi which can be studied online or used more formally in your study group or class.
+The library contains all the best content I’ve found organized by topic.
+These topical bibliographies are then compiled into course syllabi which can be studied online or used in your study group or class.
 There are already students and teachers around the world using the free material here in a variety of ways and I couldn’t be prouder!

-After reading stuff I found online, I would contemplate what I learned from it and who I’d recommend it to.
-Only after answering these questions would I then squirrel away the e.g. PDF into an appropriate Google Drive folder.
+After reading stuff I find online, I contemplate what I learned from it and who I’d recommend it to.
+Only after answering these questions affirmatively do I then squirrel away the e.g. PDF into an appropriate folder on Google Drive.

-In this way, my library (like all personal libraries) has slowly grown to serve two purposes:
+In this way, my library (like all personal libraries) slowly grew to serve two purposes:

-- to organize my own media for their safe-keeping, retrieval and revision, and
+- to organize the media for my own safe-keeping, retrieval and revision, and

 - for others (hello!) to peruse and, hopefully, benefit from.

-These two aims find unity in the pride that any book-worm feels towards their library.
-As a map of my mind, this website contains (editorially and structurally) my own biases.
+These two aims find unity in the pride that any book-worm inevitably feels towards their library.
+As a map of my mind, this website contains (editorially and structurally) all of my personal biases.
 This is a feature not a bug.
-I named my elephants with a great deal of thought, care, and delight and I hope that, as you explore my library, you will feel some of that delight too. 😊 🐘
+I named the elephants which carry my assembled treatises with thought, care, and delight and I hope that, as you explore my library, you will find some of that delight too. 😊 🐘

 About the Code